 The new tax reform act may limit the benefit of income tax charitable deductions for some.
-However, donors can still receive tax benefits using the IRA Charitable Rollover.
-The IRA charitable rollover is now permanent and is a terrific way to make a tax-free gift to Buckingham Browne & Nichols School using your qualified retirement plan.
-This gift may also satisfy your required minimum distribution (RMD).
+However, donors can still receive tax benefits using the IRA Charitable Rollover (also known as a Qualified Charitable Distribution or QCD).
+The IRA Charitable Rollover is now permanent and is a terrific way to make a tax-free gift to Buckingham Browne & Nichols School using your retirement plan.
+This gift may also satisfy your Required Minimum Distribution (RMD).

 How Do I Qualify?